New York CEO shooting mapped: Movements of Brian Thompson gunman

 The manhunt for the gunman who killed UnitedHealthcare CEO Brian Thompson in a shooting in the heart of Manhattan has now entered its third day, with the killer still at large.

-With the gunman’s identity unknown and the motive still a mystery, authorities are trying to piece together the killer’s movements that morning – and where he went next.
+With the gunman’s identity unknown and the motive still a mystery, authorities are trying to piece together the killer’s movements on Wednesday morning – and where he went next.

-The suspect, a white male dressed entirely in black, was first allegedly recorded walking outside the Frederick Douglass Houses, a public housing project on the Upper West Side, as early as 5am, according to ABC.
+The suspect, a white male dressed in black with a gray backpack, was first recorded walking outside the Frederick Douglass Houses, a public housing project on the Upper West Side, as early as 5 a.m., according to ABC.

-He was next recorded leaving the 57th Street F train stop and before being sighted on a Starbucks security camera at West 56th Street and 6th Avenue in Manhattan approximately 30 minutes before Thompson’s death on Wednesday morning.
+He was next recorded leaving the 57th Street F train stop before being sighted on a Starbucks security camera at West 56th Street and 6th Avenue in Manhattan approximately 30 minutes before Thompson’s death.

 Mapped: The suspect’s movements